Shaun the Sheep: Television specials

 In Germany, Shaun the Sheep is a part of "Die Sendung mit der Maus", a famous children's television series of German Television.
 The creator of Die Sendung mit der Maus also is one of the production companies of Shaun the Sheep.

-Netflix and sixth series

-On 19 February 2020, it was reported that the sixth series of Shaun the Sheep, subtitled Adventures from Mossy Bottom, was released on Netflix on 16 March 2020 in Spain, Poland, Turkey, and UAE.
-Additionally, it was released in the UK, US, Canada, Australia and Latin America on 17 March 2020.

-Adventures from Mossy Bottom features a new electronic version of the theme, a new intro episode sequence, and introduced new characters including a super-fast squirrel named Stash, a fancy neighbour Farmer Ben and his dog Lexi, and Rita the delivery lady.

 Reception

 Reviews of the series were consistently positive.
 Harry Venning of The Stage found "characterisation charming and the animation superb.
 All this before even a mention of how funny and splendidly slapstick the script is."
 The Guardian noted that the series "hits the four-to-seven-year-old age group smack in the eye."
 Series producer Gareth Owen said the age range is "four-to-seven, though in reality, the age range is four-to-eighty-seven", as the series is popular among all different age-groups.
 Charles Arthur wrote "classic Aardman style that leaves me laughing out loud."